ph-fritsche/react-idb-cache/README.md

 ```

 #### Filter entries per callback

-Clears the cache and also deletes some data from IndexedDB.
+Deletes some data from cache and IndexedDB.
 ```js
   const { clear } = useCached()
   clear(({data, meta}) => meta.someMetaField > 2) // this will remove all entries with meta.someMetaField > 2